-ASOS is one of the biggest online shopping destinations in the world, but how sustainable are they and do they use ethical practises?
+ASOS is one of the biggest online shopping destinations in the world – but just how ethical and sustainable is it today?

 Since launching in 2000, the retailer has grown astronomically and now sells over 850 different brands online including Mango, & Other Stories, New Look and Monki, while the company bought Topshop and Miss Selfridge this year too.

-They also have their own ranges of clothing, shoes and accessories, including ASOS Collusion, ASOS Design and ASOS Edition, all of which can be delivered to your door in a matter of hours with ASOS’ enticing next day delivery.
+It also has its own ranges of clothing, shoes and accessories, including ASOS Collusion, ASOS Design and ASOS Edition, all of which can be delivered to your door in a matter of hours with ASOS’ enticing next day delivery.

 Is ASOS sustainable?

-As things stand, 34% of all fibres used in ASOS Brands come from sustainable sources.
-The retailer has a second-hand and vintage clothing section in ASOS Marketplace and in 2010, ASOS launched a clothing line called Responsible Edit, made from a minimum of 50% recycled or sustainable fibres and fabrics and a minimum of 20% of recycled cotton, which use less water and exerts less waste, it’s definitely a more sustainable option.
+As things stand, 34% of all fibres used in ASOS brands come from sustainable sources.
+The retailer has a second-hand and vintage clothing section in ASOS Marketplace and in 2010, launched a clothing line called Responsible Edit.
+With all products made from a minimum of 50% recycled or sustainable fibres and fabrics, and a minimum of 20% of recycled cotton, which use less water and exerts less waste, it’s definitely a more sustainable option.

-They have pledged to source 100% of their cotton from sustainable sources by 2025, but at the time of writing, the Responsible Edit only accounted for around 5,000 of the 40,000 own-brand products listed on the website.
+It has pledged to source 100% of its cotton from sustainable sources by 2025, but at the time of writing, the Responsible Edit only accounted for around 5,000 of the 40,000 own-brand products listed on the website.
 This equates to around one fifth of their products.

 While this is a positive step, ASOS still have a lot more work to do when it comes to sustainable materials.

-ASOS have mapped their carbon footprint, identifying that 91% of their emissions come from transportation and the delivery of goods.
+ASOS has mapped its carbon footprint, identifying that 91% of their emissions come from transportation and the delivery of goods.

-To reduce this, ASOS sites based in the UK use 25% renewable energy and energy efficient LED lights have been installed in their warehouses.
+To reduce this, ASOS sites based in the UK use 25% renewable energy and energy efficient LED lights have been installed in its warehouses.

-They have also reduced the thickness of their mailing bags, which has saved 583 tonnes of plastic every year.
-They recycle the bags on return, making new bags with 10% post-consumer waste content, which decreases virgin plastic usage by 160 tonnes annually.
+It has also reduced the thickness of its mailing bags, which saves 583 tonnes of plastic every year.
+ASOS recycle the bags on return and make new bags with 10% post-consumer waste content, which decreases virgin plastic usage by 160 tonnes annually.

 READ MORE: Is Nasty Gal ethical and sustainable?

-It’s also worth mentioning that like Zara, ASOS is a fast fashion brand and rely on quick turnaround of designs, from the moment a garment is seen on a catwalk or celebrity, to when a garment is released for sale on ASOS’ website.
+Despite the positive steps, it’s also worth mentioning that ASOS is a fast fashion brand.
+It relies on quick turnaround of designs, from the moment a garment is seen on a catwalk or celebrity, to when a garment is released for sale on ASOS’ website.

 Fast fashion can never be sustainable.
 As well as using materials that damage our environment, the practise encourages consumers to buy an item to wear just a few times and then dispose of it.
-This may be donating to charity or literally throwing it in the bin, but the majority of the time it ends up in landfill or will be burned.
+This may be donating to charity or literally throwing it in the bin, but the majority of the time it ends up in landfill.

 The average American is estimated to throw away a staggering 37kg of clothes each year, while in the UK the average lifetime for a garment is estimated at 2.2 years.
 Naturally, this has a detrimental effect on our environment.